 This means creating a budget and setting some financial goals.

-Speaking to a mortgage broker can help you to understand what a realistic savings target will be and how much you will be able to borrow.
+Speaking to a Home Lending Specialist can help you to understand what a realistic savings target will be and how much you will be able to borrow.

 Finding out how much you'll be able to borrow towards your first home is a great place to start.
 With this information, you can calculate the deposit that you'll aim for, and the approximate costs for buying like stamp duty and professional fees.